Saunved/mint-css/CONTRIBUTING.md

 * *Still working on how to structure the documentation!*

 ## Help required with
-1. Adding cross-browser compatibility
+1. Improving the existing code (optimizations and removing redundancies)
-2. Improving the existing code (optimizations and removing redundancies)
+2. Creating new flavors (e.g. created a Material flavor, Bootstrap flavor, Flat flavor, etc.)
-3. Creating new flavors
+3. Testing

 ## Quick how-to
 You can work on the existing code in any of the following folders: